retsoced/atomic-grav/README.md

 * [SEO](https://github.com/paulmassen/grav-plugin-seo)
 * [Simplesearch](https://github.com/getgrav/grav-plugin-simplesearch)

+---

+## Development

-The theme is a custom theme built using Sass and Simple Grid.
-Using Simple Grid enables the site to have a modern responsive grid system behind the scenes, but it's also extremely well built, supported and lightweight.
+The theme is custom built using Sass & Simple Grid.
+Using [Simple Grid](http://simple-grid.io) enables the site to have a modern responsive grid system behind the scenes, but it's also extremely well built, supported and lightweight.
 The styles are broken up into groups:

+### Theme

 * **common** : shared styles for the entire site, theme and patterns.
 * **patterns** : specific definitions for **just** the patterns.
 This will help you keep track of where all of your interactions live and keep the water running between the patterns and the theme clean and clear.